Cioppino: History

-The name comes from ciuppin (also spelled ciupin) which is the name of a classic soup from the Italian region Liguria, similar in flavor to cioppino but with less tomato and using Mediterranean seafood cooked to the point that it falls apart.
+The name is also said to derive from ciuppin (also spelled ciupin) which is the name of a classic soup from the Italian region Liguria, similar in flavor to cioppino but with less tomato and using Mediterranean seafood cooked to the point that it falls apart.

-The dish also shares its origin with other regional Italian variations of seafood stew similar to cioppin, including cacciucco from Tuscany, brodetto di pesce from Abruzzo and others.
-Similar dishes can be found in coastal regions throughout the Mediterranean, from Portugal to Greece.
+The dish also shares its origin with other regional Italian variations of seafood stew similar to cioppino, including cacciucco from Tuscany, brodetto di pesce from Abruzzo and others.
+Similar dishes can be found in coastal regions throughout the Mediterranean, from Spain to Greece.
 Examples of these include suquet de peix from Catalan-speaking regions and bouillabaisse from Provence.

-The earliest printed description of cioppino is from a 1901 recipe in The San Francisco Call, though the stew is called "chespini.”
+The earliest printed description of cioppino is from a 1901 recipe in The San Francisco Call, though the stew is called "chespini".
 "Cioppino" first appears in 1906 in The Refugee's Cookbook, a fundraising effort to benefit San Franciscans displaced by the 1906 earthquake and fire.

 Presentation

 Generally the seafood is cooked in broth and served in the shell, including the crab, which is often served halved or quartered.
 It therefore requires special utensils, typically a crab fork and cracker.
 Depending on the restaurant, it may be accompanied by a bib to prevent food stains on clothing, a damp napkin and a second bowl for the shells.
 A variation, commonly called "lazy man's cioppino", is served with shells pre-cracked or removed.